Skip to content

 • Each string should describe one rule.

-• There is no maximum count, but each convention adds processing time to validate.
+• There is no maximum count, but each convention adds processing time to godotiq_validate.

 • Empty strings are ignored.

-• Conventions are not enforced automatically — they are only checked when validate is invoked.
+• Conventions are not enforced automatically.
+They are only checked when godotiq_validate is invoked.

 .godotiq.json